 So, in a two-jump event, on ANY HILL, a score of 240 is good.
 The best jumpers will get many more

-points because they’ll fly far beyond the K point; the best often score near 300 points, because the
+points because they’ll fly far beyond the K point; the best often score near 300 points, and a few have

 Disclaimer: FIS uses the term “hill size” (HS) to refer to the maximum safe distance.
 We do not use

 that term or that number in this discussion, because it’s confusing.
-Case in point ... the world
+Case in point ...
+Stefan Kraft of

 But ... since this is a definition of scoring, we stick with the the K-point ... the “par distance” which is